 - This event has passed.

 Dig into geology and discover the Earth at your feet!
-Enjoy hands-on activities and watch demonstrations of volcanic eruptions.
+Enjoy hands-on activities, both inside and outside the Museum, and watch demonstrations of volcanic eruptions.
 Explore the Museum and check out displays and activities on geology, fossils, gems, minerals and much more from Florida and around the world!

 Most demonstrations and activities occur from 10 a.m.-3 p.m. unless noted as scheduled.